axibase/atsd/configuration/entity_groups.md

 The parent group, if specified, restricts possible members to members of the parent group.

-Navigate to **Settings > Entity Groups** to configure a new or existing Entity Group.
+Navigate to **Settings > Entity Groups** to configure a new or existing entity group.

 ![](./images/settings-entity-groups.png)